wavezync/vue3-google-signin/docs/composables/use-code-client.md

 # useCodeClient

-Initiate login with [implicit flow](https://developers.google.com/identity/oauth2/web/guides/use-code-model) using code client.
+Initiate login with [auth code flow](https://developers.google.com/identity/oauth2/web/guides/use-code-model) using code client.
 Return values of the composable can be used to trigger the login flow and determine the readiness of the client.
 It also provides callbacks such as `onSuccess` and `onError` that can be used to obtain the results from the login client.